NikkiRigitha/Reading-Notes/Mark Down Guide.md

 -Email Messages
 And much more.
 It is also portable, meaning files that have used the Markdown formatted text can be open any application virtually.
 Making Markdown futureproof!
 ****Getting started with the basics***
-*Symbols*
 Headings:
 There are total of 6 headings.
 Ranging from largest to smallest.All headings being with * .
 Below you can see how Headings are formatted:
 1 *Heading1
 2 **Heading2
 3 ***Heading3